 “I just wrapped up the first phase of a project that I was able to use your MMD generator on.
 The good news is we’re moving forward into development of the product – a medical device intended for use by school nurses.
 The generator saved me hours of work.
 Thank you!!”Jonathan Morgan, June 2019, Balance Innovation & Design

 Early at Adaptive Path we had a saying that we were helping our clients fall in love with spinach, riffing off the cultural joke that people don’t like to eat their vegetables.
-(Substitute broccoli for spinach to better understand the joke.)
 Anyway, we wanted our clients to really see the power of taking time to deeply understand the different people they were trying to support.
 Then, as now, orgs were in too much of a hurry to jump to a solution, to skip taking care of details.
 When they do see the power of qualitative research and deep understanding, stakeholders still look for ways to “speed it up” with Machine Learning (ML) and Artificial Intelligence (AI).
 But asking an algorithm to try to understand a listening session is like asking a robot to eat your food for you.
 All the nutrition of understanding the data will be washed away.
 The nuances of the transcript, untangling what was really meant over the course of paragraphs, and creating clear summaries that capture the wry language and quirky personality of each participant is what your brain needs in order to understand.
 I doubt an AI could do it, but even if it could, you’d be left with crumbs, not nutrition.

 This diagram generator does not do any analysis or synthesis of your data.
 You must do that yourself.
 (Or hire Indi’s team to do it.)